Utha Likumahuwa

 Doa Putra Ebal Johan "Utha" Likumahuwa (1 August 1955 – 13 September 2011) was an Indonesian singer from Ambon, Maluku.

-He rose to fame in Indonesia in the 1980s with his albums Nada & Apresiasi (1982) and the song "Tersiksa Lagi".
-His later album Aku Pasti Datang (1985) was later ranked 75th in the 32nd Edition of the "150 Best Indonesian Albums" in the Rolling Stone magazine.
+He rose to fame in Indonesia in the 1980s with his album Nada & Apresiasi (1982) and the song "Tersiksa Lagi".
+His 1985 album Aku Pasti Datang was later ranked 75th in the 32nd Edition of the "150 Best Indonesian Albums" in Rolling Stone magazine.

 Career

 Likumahuwa started his career in the 1970s as the drummer of a rock band when living in Bandung.
 Afterwards, he joined a jazz-rock group which played frequently in Jakarta.

 In 1982, he released his debut album Nada & Apresiasi.
-It became a success, enabling him to continue forward to the early 2000s.
+It became a success, enabling him to continue forward into the early 2000s.

 Achievements

 In 1989, he received the second best performance award at the 1989 ASEAN Pop Song Festival in Manila.

 Likumahuwa's other achievements include second place in the Asia Pacific Singing Contest in Hong Kong (1989) and second place in the Asia Pacific Broadcasting Union/ABU Golden Kite World Song Festival in Kuala Lumpur (1990).